caio-ishikawa/simple-notes/README.md

 module.exports = secrets;

 ```
   3. Run "docker-compose build" on the project source directory.
   4. Run "docker-compose up".
   5. Enter your browser and type "http://localhost:3000".

+## KNOWN BUGS:

+- Refresh on notes page causes JWT to expire.
+- New notes don't show up on the list until user refreshes.